SimpliRF/gnuradio_llm/README.md

 bash Miniforge3-$(uname)-$(uname -m).sh
 ```

-From the root of the repository, run the following commands:
+From the project root, run the following commands:
 ```
-conda env create -f environment.yml conda activate gnuradio-llm
+conda env create -f environment.yml conda activate gnuradio-llm export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```

+Then execute all scripts or tools from the root of the project.

 ## GPL License
 ```